- Scientific Name

 Pronunciation: my-oh-tis sill-ee-oh-lay-brum

-The western small-footed myotis rears its young in cliff-face crevices, erosion cavities, and beneath rocks on the ground.
+The Western Small-footed Myotis rears its young in cliff-face crevices, erosion cavities, and beneath rocks on the ground.
 Some females care for their pups alone, while others form small groups.
-These bats can also be found hibernating in caves or mines, but little else is known about them; they are among America’s least-studied animals.
-Eastern and western species of small-footed myotis are distinct but closely related.
+These bats can be found hibernating in caves or mines, but little else is known about them.
+Eastern and Western species of Small-footed Myotis are distinct but closely related.

-The western species ranges from South Alberta and Saskatchewan (Canada) south through eastern Colorado and western Kansas (USA).
-It is easily confused with the small-footed dark-nosed myotis (Myotis melanorhinus) and the California myotis (Myotis californicus).
+The western species ranges from South Alberta and Saskatchewan (Canada) south through eastern Colorado and western Kansas.
+It is easily confused with the Small-footed Dark-nosed Myotis (Myotis melanorhinus) and the California Myotis (Myotis californicus).